 Animal studies have not recorded any teratogenic effects.
 There are no adequate and well-controlled studies in pregnant women.
 The proportion of malformations in children conceived within IVF protocols where an LHRH agonist was used is 2.7% (general population, 2.1%).
 Several studies show a higher proportion of premature births in fertilization procedures, which could be related to a higher frequency of multiple pregnancies and the higher number of Caesarean sections recorded in assisted conceptions than in spontaneous pregnancies.
 The use of LHRH analogues does not increase perinatal mortality, however the incidence of ectopic pregnancies is higher.
 The use of this drug during pregnancy is only accepted in the absence of safer therapeutic alternatives.
-It is recommended to exclude pregnancy prior to triptorelin treatment and the use of appropriate and effective non-hormonal contraceptive method during therapy and some time afterwards (except in its use in female infertility).
+It is recommended to exclude pregnancy prior to triptorelin treatment and the use of appropriate and effective non-hormonal contraceptive method during virtual online therapy and some time afterwards (except in its use in female infertility).
 It is also recommended to warn of the potential risk to the fetus or the potential loss of pregnancy in case the patient uses the drug during pregnancy or becomes pregnant during its use.

 It is not known if tryptorelin is excreted with breast milk.
 Because of the possibility of serious adverse effects in infants, it is recommended that breastfeeding be discontinued or the administration of this drug be avoided.

 – When starting treatment with LH-RH analogues, consideration should be given to the use of an anti-androgen to prevent the effect of the initial increase in serum testosterone.
 In men: patients with premonitory signs of spinal cord compression.
 In women: pregnancy.